Top 5 Russian Meals to Try

 Nourishing, Delicious and Original Russian Meals

 One of the best ways to explore and understand the country you visit is to try the local cuisine.
-Depending on the climate, products and lifestyle, every place has different food savor and traditions.
+Depending on the climate, products and lifestyle, every place has different food savour and traditions.
 Definitely one of the best ways to understand the Russian people and way of life (especially in winter) is to try these 5 Russian meals.
 Every Russian meal makes sense when you experience the environment and will help you understand how Russians can stay so active during the usually lethargic winter months.

 1 – Blinis with Red Caviar